The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Acknowledgements

 \section{Acknowledgements}

 We thank Piers Coleman, Vladimir Dobrosavljevi\'{c}, Gabriel Kotliar, Johann Kroha, Andrew Millis, Qimiao Si, and Romain Vasseur for useful discussions.
 We are grateful to Lucy Reading-Ikkanda for creating the schematic diagrams in Fig. 1.
-A.W. and J.H.P. are partially supported by NSF CAREER Grant No. DMR-1941569 and the Alfred P. Sloan Foundation through a Sloan Research Fellowship.
-S.G. acknowledges support from NSF DMR-2103938.
-S.G., K.I., and J.H.P. acknowledge hospitality by the Aspen Center for Physics, where part of this work was completed and which is supported by National Science Foundation grant PHY1607611.
-The authors acknowledge the following research computing resources: the Beowulf cluster at the Department of Physics and Astronomy of Rutgers University, and the Amarel cluster from the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey \cite{amarel}.
+A.W.\ and J.H.P.\ are partially supported by National Science Foundation (NSF) CAREER Grant No. DMR-1941569 and the Alfred P. Sloan Foundation through a Sloan Research Fellowship.
+S.G.\ acknowledges support from NSF DMR-2103938.
+K.I.\ acknowledges support from DMR-1508122.
+S.G., K.I., and J.H.P.\ acknowledge hospitality by the Aspen Center for Physics, where part of this work was completed and which is supported by NSF grant PHY-1607611.
+The authors acknowledge the following research computing resources: the Beowulf cluster at the Department of Physics and Astronomy of Rutgers University, and the Amarel cluster from the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey.